 In reality my greatest credentials are my experiences as a Dad, Stepdad, and Husband.
-I'm married, and have a fantastic 31 year old son, an incredible 25 year old daughter, and two tremendous step-children (ages 24 and 26) who have all added much to my life.
-It is said that: "Children are the clothes of a man," and so my hope is that who and what they have become is partially a reflection of who I have been as a parent and step-parent, and who I am now as a caring friend first and a parent second.
+I'm married to Claire Saenz, Esq., and have a fantastic 32 year old son, an incredible 26 year old daughter, and two tremendous step-children (ages 25 and 27) who have all added much to my life.
+It is said that: "Children are the clothes of a man," and so my hope is that who and what they have become is partially a reflection of who I have been as a parent and step-parent, and who I am now as an engaged and caring friend first, and a parent second.

 My wife and children/step-children have been the most influential "forces" in my life, together they've shaped me in ways that I never imagined, even if I fought many of the changes along the way.
 They have made me not only a better psychologist, but a much more compassionate, patient, understanding, insightful--and hopefully a wiser, more humble, modest, open, and witty human.
 As my son once said to me when he was 5-6 years old: "Yep, daddy...
 I made you who you are...
 I sure did!"

 1. If you're looking for a seasoned professional, someone with solid experience--I fit the bill with over 35 years of experience.
 But I'm still active, strong, inquisitive, and energetic.
 There is a direct correlation between experience and better outcomes in therapy.
 I've been in the field for 40 years now, so I think this qualifies as seasoned!

 2. If you're looking for someone who is asks questions, challenges you to meet your goals, and is engaged and direct, then we should do well.
 If you're looking for a "Stepford" therapist--someone to agree with you, mumble at times, nod, sit quietly and only listen and not encourage you to step out and meet life--I might not be the best therapist for you.
 After all, this is not "tea sipping" therapy.

 Ultimately though, our relationship will be highly collaborative--a "team" approach focused solely on your behalf.